 The base tier is almost never enough

-For companies under 20 employees who haven't had a compliance conversation, Plus is fine.
+For companies under 20 people who haven't had a compliance conversation, Plus is fine.
 For anyone above that, or with a legal or IT function paying attention, the gravitational pull toward Business ($20/user/month) or Enterprise ($25+/user/month, quoted) is strong.
-Often one person at the company reads through the SAML and audit requirements from IT and forwards the upgrade request.
+Usually one person at the company reads through the SAML and audit requirements from IT and forwards the upgrade request.
+Two weeks later, the workspace is on Business.
+I've seen this happen at three companies I've worked with — same script, slightly different month.

 AI add-on

-Notion AI launched as a separate add-on and has stayed one.
-It's $10/user/month on top of the base tier, and it's a per-seat add-on for the whole workspace — you can't pay for AI for just 5 of the 30 seats.
-All-or-nothing.
+Notion AI launched as a separate add-on and stayed one.
+It's $10/user/month on top of the base tier, and it's all-or-nothing for the workspace.
+You can't pay for AI for just five of the thirty seats.

-The feature is genuinely good for note-summarization and block-level writing help.
-Once a few people on the team start using it, the rest of the team starts asking "wait, why don't we all have this?"
-And the admin quietly upgrades the whole workspace.
+The feature is genuinely useful for note summarization and block-level writing help.
+Once a few people on the team start using it, the rest start asking "wait, why don't we all have this?"
+Admin quietly upgrades the whole workspace.

-Notion is generous with file uploads (5 MB on Free, unlimited on paid), but when your team starts using it as a file store — meeting notes with PDF attachments, design assets, recordings — performance can drag and the experience gets clunky.
-Many teams end up paying for adjacent services: Dropbox or Google Drive for real file hosting.
-That cost already existed, but Notion quietly didn't displace it.
+Notion is generous with file uploads (5 MB on Free, unlimited on paid).
+But when teams start using it as a file store — meeting notes with PDF attachments, design assets, recordings — performance drags.
+Search starts feeling slow.
+Many teams end up paying for adjacent services: Dropbox or Google Drive for actual file hosting.
+The cost was already there, but Notion quietly didn't displace it.

-This one doesn't show up on the Notion line item, but it shows up somewhere — usually another $15–30/month for the team's shared Dropbox or Google Drive seats that got added "just to handle the big files."
+This doesn't show up on the Notion line.
+It shows up somewhere though.
+Usually another $15–30/month for the team's shared Dropbox seats that got added "just to handle the big files."

 A 30-person team this year is a 32- or 34-seat bill.
-Contractors get added, interns get seats, somebody creates a "readonly" account for a vendor.
-Most teams don't prune these regularly.
+Contractors get added.
+Interns get seats.
+Someone creates a "readonly" account for a vendor and forgets it exists.
 Over 18 months, a team of 30 quietly becomes a license count of 34–36.

 - Base tier (Business): $600/month